engie-new-business/technicaldoc/RELAYER.md

   * fast (around 2 minutes)
   * fastest (around 30 seconds)

-Depending on the desired you have to specify a gas Price limit.
-It define the maximum gas Price you agreed to pay to execute your transaction at the requested speed.
+Depending on your choice, you have to specify your Gas Price limit.
+It define the maximum Gas Price you agreed to pay to execute your transaction at the requested speed.

 If you want to have an idea of the price to provide you can use [EthGasStation](https://ethgasstation.info).